NicLandajo/comfyui-preview-image-monitor/README.md

 - Workflow Node Image cache/buffer: preview and compare outputs from any node in your workflow using hotkeys.

-- Multi-Node Quadrant View: Monitor up to four different node outputs simultaneously by dividing the preview window into 4 dedicated quadrants.

 - Adding  1366 × 768,  2560 × 1440  and  1536 × 864  resolutions.
 #
 License.
 Please read the license file.